Hamlet: Act 1, Scene 2 – Analysis

 Shakespeare Retold (Modern Verse)

-So well, he would not let the winds of heaven
+So much he wouldn't let the winds of heaven